NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Climb.md

 * * *

-You attempt an Athletics check to move a maximum distance of 5 feet up, down, or across an incline.
+You attempt an [[Actions/climb|climb]]{Athletics} check to move a maximum distance of 5 feet up, down, or across an incline.
 You're [[Conditions/Off-Guard|Off-Guard]] while climbing unless you have a climb Speed.
 The GM determines the DC based on the nature of the incline and environmental circumstances; you might get an automatic critical success on an incline that's trivial to climb.
 If your land Speed is 40 feet or higher, increase the maximum distance by 5 feet for every 20 feet of Speed above 20 feet.

 * * *